Skip to content

 Form fields (always included) — FIRSTNAME, EMAIL, COUNTRYCODE, and PHONE are always on the form by default.
 Add more via fields or hidden as needed.

-What integrators typically set — For most integrations you only need to pass PROJECT, LOCATION, and DOMAIN in hidden.
-TEAM defaults to umikoindia; DOMAIN is auto-detected from the page hostname if omitted.
+What integrators typically set — For most integrations you only need to pass PROJECT and LOCATION in hidden.
+TEAM defaults to umikoindia; PAGE_URL is auto-set from the current page (origin + path).
+DOMAIN is optional — when omitted, the server uses PAGE_URL for redirect and referer.

 FieldTypeDescription